IKyriazis/ikyriazis.github.io/_posts/2024-11-20-admidio-stripe.md

 # Introduction

 If you manage a club, association, or any big group of people I hope you've heard about [Admidio](https://www.admidio.org/).
 It's the free WildApricot.
 Why pay $96 a month for the lowest tier of WildApricot when you can self host Admidio for free!
-Anyways, since I was elated when I found an alternative to WildAPricot because I didn't want to spend $96 a month managing my club.
+Anyways, I was elated when I found an alternative to WildAPricot because I didn't want to spend $96 a month managing my club.

 Admidio is free and open source software that is actively maintained and has a community.
 It is the perfect hub for your membership needs.
 It has an announcements page where you can update your community with important posts, an events page to let the community members when your club is hosting events, a messaging system that lets members chat.
 It has file uploads so that members can share photos and documents.
 And many tools for the administrator to manage the club.